Create a link type

 1. In the Link resources step, choose the object types for your link.

-2. Select the foreign key object type from the dropdown menu on the left (Flight in our example).
+2. Select the primary key object type from the dropdown menu on the right (Aircraft in our example).

-3. Select the primary key object type from the dropdown menu on the right (Aircraft, in our example).
+3. Select the foreign key object type from the dropdown menu on the left (Flight in our example).
+The creation dialog will detect and automatically select a foreign key if the following conditions are met:

 4. Choose the properties that will form the link: